Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Sirius's Moebius M34 Terror Rounds fear buff used Han & Horner's fear icon.
 - Fixed an issue where Sirius's Moebius M34 Terror Rounds fear effect would stop the AI of affected units.
 - Fixed an issue where the gear delivery beam sound was classified as UI.
+- Fixed an issue where Odin's weapon/armor icons did not change with upgrade level.

 yeah.